==> Visiting this review from NZ? Read this article especially kiwi readers <==

 By now, you can probably tell that the Ecosa mattress is going to work great for you if you are looking for a firmer feeling mattress.

 It is also a great choice for those seeking a memory foam mattress that responds quickly, skipping the “stuck” feeling some memory foam mattresses give.
-(If you’re on the market for a true memory foam sinking feel mattress, then the Nectar mattress is going to be a better choice for you, read my review of it here).

 The great thing about Ecosa being a firmer mattress is that it makes it an excellent choice for stomach sleepers.
 Stomach sleepers generally need a firm mattress to make sure their hips don’t sink and put their spine out of alignment as they sleep.

-Back sleepers should also find this mattress works well.
-I go to sleep on my side and wake up on my back, so I guess I’m a combo sleeper.
-I feel well supported in both sleeping positions on this mattress.
 However, if you are predominantly a side sleeper, you might want something a little softer as you might find you get a bit of a numb shoulder due to the firmness of this mattress.
 I think this would happen to me if I did not shift to my back during the night.
-If you are looking for a mattress that has more of a medium feel and can be customized to you for free, you might prefer a Snuggle-Pedic mattress, which you can read about here.

 Pros and Cons